 Little For a Lot

 Wardell then bought the rights to the area that is now considered Monmouth Beach (about 454 acres including Sea Bright) from the Lenape tribe for the equivalent of 4 pounds (about 11 cents per acre).
-He paid in blankets, clothing and hardware for land north of Long Branch, below Sandy Hook, and between the Shrewsbury River and Atlantic Ocean.
+He paid in blankets, clothing and hardware for all the land north of Long Branch, below Sandy Hook, and between the Shrewsbury River and Atlantic Ocean.

 The area known as “Fresh Pond” was called “the most fortuitous land grant of all,” according to the book, Up and Down the Beach by June Methot.
-And unlike other land deals of the time “there never was much question as to the ownership” by the Wardell family which would hold clear title to the property for nearly 200 years.
-Wardell, obviously a person of influence, would also be appointed the first Sheriff of Monmouth County in May 1683 and a deputy to represent Shrewbury in the General Assembly.
-(New Jersey wouldn’t join the union until December 1787.)
+And unlike other land deals of the time “there never was much question as to the ownership” by the Wardell family, which would hold clear title to the property for nearly 200 years.
+“Wardell’s Beach” was a regular location on most maps of those days.

 Wardell built the first structure in Monmouth Beach.
-Construction materials included massive stones previously used as ballast on ships coming to America from England.
-Originally know as the Wardell farmhouse, it subsequently became the Monmouth Beach Country Club and later the Clubhouse Hotel, an exclusive coastal resort and vacation hotspot for Glided Age tycoons in the late-1800s.
+Construction materials included massive stones previously used as ballast on ships coming to America from Great Britain.
+Originally know as the “Wardell farmhouse,” the high-ground subsequently became the Monmouth Beach Clubhouse Hotel, an exclusive coastal resort and vacation hotspot for Glided Age tycoons in the late-1800s.
 A fire destroyed the main structure in December 1929, but parts of its still survive today on Beach Road and River Avenue.

 Wardell died in 1710 in Burlington, NJ.
 Many of his descendants (Joseph, John, Ebenezer, Jacob, and Henry Wardell among them) would go on to live in and around Monmouth Beach and help shape our coastal area.